 WordPress is already quite SEO-friendly out of the box.
 However, you can enhance its SEO capabilities by using an SEO plugin like Yoast SEO or Rank Math.
 These plugins guide you in optimizing your content for search engines.

 Yes, you can create an ecommerce website using WordPress.
 WooCommerce is the most popular ecommerce plugin that adds all the essential features you need to set up an online store.
+We have a full guide here on how to build an ecommerce website with WordPress.

 Or start the conversation in our Facebook group for WordPress professionals.
 Find answers, share tips, and get help from other WordPress experts.
 Join now (it’s free)!